Fast Scrambling in the Hyperbolic Ising Model: Conclusion

-Combining these results, we see robust evidence that this model can be classified as a fast scrambler.
+Combining these results, we see robust evidence that this model can be classified as a fast scrambler when all four of our checks agree.
 This provides us with a unique model in the class of fast scramblers where with only nearest-neighbor interactions and site-dependent couplings fast scrambling behavior can be achieved.
-In addition, in Fig.~\ref{fig:otoc_inf} we showed that it is possible to switch between different scrambling behaviors with ease in this model ranging from the slowest linear spreading to the fastest logarithmic spreading and anything in between by adjusting the background curvature and nearest neighbor coupling $J$.

-This opens up new possibilities for studying scrambling and chaos on classical and quantum computers in detail, where we now have access to a model where by changing just two parameters we can have complete control of different kinds of scrambling behavior with modest requirements needed for its simulations compared to all-to-all connected models making it easily accessible for future studies.

-In addition to the fast scrambling behavior, simulations of models that exhibit AdS/CFT correspondence are interesting in and of themselves due to the close connection between holographic models and error correcting codes~\cite{pastawski2015holographic,doi:10.1073/pnas.2321668121,chandrasekaran_quantum_2022,wang_building_2024,Almheiri:2014lwa}; having an efficient way of simulating these models on quantum computers could benefit the study of such codes.